MoravianCollege/github_skill_test/README.md

 * Make a change to the project
 * Merge changes from `upstream`
 * Commit and Push to your fork
-* Create a Pull Request
+* Create a pull Request